ronosirio/snap-polarimetric/README.md

 ```
 #### Get the data

-A image is needed for the block to run.
-Such image can be obtained by
+A radar image is needed for the block to run.
+Such image can be
-creating a workflow with a single **Sentinel 1 L1C GRD** data block
+obtained by creating a workflow with a single **Sentinel 1 L1C GRD**
-and download the the result.
+data block and download the the result.

 Then create the directory `/tmp/e2e_snap_polarimetric/`: